PenguinSnail/Quick-Back/README.md

 *Currently, the only package for this script is [`quick-back-git`](https://aur.archlinux.org/packages/quick-back-git) on the Arch User Repository.
 PR's, testing on other distros, and suggestions/issues are more than welcome.
 Enjoy!*

+*You can join the mailing list for feature announcements and support by emailing `quickback-request@freelists.org` with `subscribe` in the Subject field OR by visiting http://www.freelists.org/list/quickback.*

 __Required Dependencies__